ccbrown/graphql-spec/spec/Section 2 -- Language.md

 A Float number includes either a decimal point (ex. `1.0`) or an exponent (ex. `1e50`) or both (ex. `6.0221413e23`).

+A {FloatValue} must not be followed by a {NameStart}.
+For example the sequence `0x1.2p3` has no valid lexical representation.

 ### Boolean Value